SC-Diff: 3D Shape Completion with Latent Diffusion Models: Experiments

 \section{Experiments}

 We evaluate our method in the task of shape completion on two large-scale shape completion benchmarks.
 The 3D-EPN~\cite{dai2017_3depn} dataset contains 25,590 object instances of eight classes from ShapeNet~\cite{chang2015shapenet}.
 For each instance, several partial scans of varying completeness are provided as $32^3$ TSDF grids, while complete shapes are represented as $32^3$ or $64^3$ truncated unsigned distance functions.
-The Patchcomplete~\cite{rao2022patchcomplete} benchmark emphasizes completing objects from unseen categories.
-It contains 5000 partial/complete pairs from the synthetic Shapenet~\cite{chang2015shapenet} and 11,000 partial/complete pairs taken from objects in the scenes of the real-world ScanNet dataset~\cite{dai2017scannet}.
+The PatchComplete~\cite{rao2022patchcomplete} benchmark emphasizes completing objects from unseen categories.
+It contains 5,000 partial/complete pairs from the synthetic ShapeNet~\cite{chang2015shapenet} and 11,000 partial/complete pairs from objects in the scenes of the real-world ScanNet dataset~\cite{dai2017scannet}.

-We first train a VQ-VAE for 150k steps.
-Next, we train our conditional shape completion network (diffusion model + control branch) using the same data split for other 200k steps, while the CLIP encoder remains frozen with pre-trained weights.
-In both cases we use Adam optimizer \cite{zhang2018adam} with a learning rate of $1 \times 10^{-4}$ and $2.5 \times 10^{-5}$, respectively.
-We set our batch size to $8$ and trained both VQ-VAE and our shape completion network on a single Nvidia A40 GPU with 48GB of VRAM.
+We first train a VQ-VAE for 150,000 steps.
+Next, we train our conditional shape completion network (diffusion model and control branch) using the same data split for other 200,000 steps, while the CLIP encoder remains frozen with pre-trained weights.
+In both cases we use the Adam optimizer \cite{zhang2018adam} with a learning rate of $1 \times 10^{-4}$ and $2.5 \times 10^{-5}$, respectively.
+We set the batch size to $8$ and trained both the VQ-VAE and the shape completion network on a single NVIDIA A40 GPU with 48~GB of VRAM.
 While the VQ-VAE can be trained in 48 hours, training the diffusion model takes about 120 hours.
-On the other hand, at inference we use the formulation of DDIM \cite{song2020denoising_ddim}, needing only 100 denoising steps which take about 15 seconds per sample.
+On the other hand.
+At inference, we use the DDIM formulation~\cite{song2020denoising_ddim}, requiring only 100 denoising steps, which take approximately 15 seconds per sample.